Is Uber 2.0 now possible after CEO’s departure?

-The shakeup at the top of Uber throws into question the future direction of the world's highest-valued startup, worth an estimated $70 billion.
-The change could affect how the service is run and how it offers rides to customers.
-Despite its huge popularity, Uber right now is a tarnished brand -- if you're on Twitter, you probably recognize the hashtag, #deleteUber.
+The shakeup at the top throws into question the future direction of the world's highest-valued startup, worth roughly $70 billion.
+The change could affect how the service is run and how it offers rides to customers in the 80 countries it serves, from Azerbaijan to Vietnam, and give a lift to rival Lyft.
+Despite its popularity, Uber is now a tarnished brand -- if you're on Twitter, you've probably seen #DeleteUber, the trending hashtag from people boycotting the service over its many missteps.

+Even with its woes, Uber's board will likely have its pick of Silicon Valley's and the world's top executive talent, so long as they can assure the incoming CEO that Kalanick -- who remains a board member and is Uber's single-largest shareholder -- won't get in the way.

-Yet recruitment experts say that's unlikely to dissuade a new leader.
-Uber is still the world's most popular ride-hailing service, and it's unclear whether most users even care about the internal drama at the company.
-For any incoming CEO, the upside still looks attractive.
+And recruitment experts say all of Uber's problems are unlikely to dissuade a new leader from taking on the job.
+Uber is still the world's most popular ride-hailing service, and it's unclear whether most riders even care about the inside drama at the San Francisco-based startup.

 How we got here